mike-seger/spring-authorization-server/run/README.md

 # run utilities

-These utilities are a shortcut and more for this: [README.adoc](../samples/boot/oauth2-integration/README.adoc)
+These utilities are a shortcut and debugging enhancements for this: [README.adoc](../samples/boot/oauth2-integration/README.adoc)

 ## running all applications
-*IMPORTANT:* Make sure to modify your `/etc/hosts` described in: [README.adoc](../samples/boot/oauth2-integration/README.adoc)

 `./runall.sh`
 logs are written into ../build

+*IMPORTANT:* Make sure to modify your `/etc/hosts` described in: [README.adoc](../samples/boot/oauth2-integration/README.adoc)

 ## logging TCP through tcptunnel (used by runall.sh)
 tcptunnel-1.2.0.jar - see https://github.com/mike-seger/java-tcp-tunnel